 None of the above.

 Aba is a first-year international student in an undergraduate BA program at the University of Ottawa.
 Although he has learned to speak English, he still has difficulty expressing himself both orally and in writing.
 He has to work with some fellow students on a group project for one of his courses, but the other team members don’t seem to value his contributions.
 When he talks to the other group members, they roll their eyes and make fun of how he talks.
 He feels uncomfortable, sad and harassed.
 He would like to drop out of this course.
-Instead, he decides to meet with one of the Human Rights Office discrimination and harassment prevention officers.
+Instead, he decides to meet with one of the Human Rights Office officers.

 No. Students must be mature enough to resolve conflicts on their own.